2021 Dayton Flyers football team

-The 2021 Dayton Flyers football team represented the University of Dayton in the 2021 NCAA Division I FCS football season as a member of the Pioneer Football League.
-They were led by 13th-year head coach Rick Chamberlin and played their home games at Welcome Stadium.
+The 2021 Dayton Flyers football team represented the University of Dayton as a member of the Pioneer Football League (PFL) during the 2021 NCAA Division I FCS football season.
+Led by 13th-year head coach Rick Chamberlin, the Flyers compiled an overall record of 6–4 with a mark of 5–3 in conference play, tying for fifth place in the PFL.
+Dayton played home games at Welcome Stadium in Dayton, Ohio.

-Previous season

-The Flyers finished the 2019 season 8–3, 6–2 in PFL play to finish in a tie for second place.
-Due to COVID-19, the Pioneer Football League suspended the fall 2020 football season.
-Dayton opted out of the spring season along with and Marist College.

 Preseason

 Preseason coaches' poll

 The Pioneer League released their preseason coaches' poll on July 27, 2021.
 The Flyers were picked to finish in fourth place.

 Preseason All-PFL teams

 The Flyers had five players selected to the preseason all–PFL teams.